studersi/test-4/tutorial-5/README.md

 We’ll continue with performance data.
 In the future we will be using a stopwatch to separately measure the request on its way to the server, onward to the application and while processing the response.
 The values for this are set in the _ModSecTimeIn_, _ApplicationTime_ and _ModSecTimeOut_ environment variables.

-And, last but not least, there are other values provided to us by _ModSecurity_ (to be handled in a subsequent tutorial), specifically the anomaly score of the request and the response.
+And, last but not least, there are other values provided to us by the _OWASP ModSecurity Core Rule Set_ (to be handled in a subsequent tutorial), specifically the anomaly score of the request and the response.
 For the moment it's not important to know all of this.
 What’s important is that this highly extended log format gives us a foundation upon which we can build without having to adjust the log format again.

 ###Step 6: Writing other request and response headers to an additional log file